Vishaal-batcoderda/Linear_Regression_Health_Costs_Calculator/README.md

 This repo contains:

-- A Jupyter notebook (or Python script) with the full implementation
+- A notebook with the full implementation
-- Dataset files used for training/testing
 - Visualizations and evaluation metrics
 - Instructions on how to run the code